dasmithii/imp/README.txt

                        Object Literals

-    Arbitrary objects can be formed using hard brackets in combination with key-value pairs.
+    Arbitrary objects can be formed surrounding key-value pairs with hard brackets:

       >  (def someObject [
              field1 'I am a field.'